UN-OCHA/local-reverse-proxy/README.md

 If there is another container or service using those ports then the container will not start and the sites will not be accessible.

+## Create a proxy network in your local docker

-Requires a `proxy` network to already exist.
+The reverse proxy requires a `proxy` network to already exist.
 If it doesn't: `docker network create proxy`.

+## Configure name resolution locally

 For every local host you want to use (e.g. some.site.test) you will need to add the following line to your `/etc/hosts` (if on Linux or MacOSX) or to your `C:\Windows\System32\Drivers\etc\hosts`: